LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photofilesharing.md

 indicator: messaging
 ---
+Mobile Messaging SDK v4.1 introduces a feature for consumer to share supported type of files to agents.
 Mobile Messaging SDK v3.9 introduces a feature for agents within LiveEngage to share photos or files with the consumers.

 Agents can share: